Habibi: Vol. 2, No. 1 (1975)

 Growing up in a Sicilian environment in America was strange indeed.
 To venture outside was like traveling in a foreign land whose languages, customs, and values were completely different than your own.
 World War II uprooted young men to other states, then other countries; it was then that all, no matter what ethnic background, were considered “Americans”.
 We began hearing about American customs such as breakfast at which time eggs were eaten along with ham or bacon or toast.
 The salad served at the end of a Sicilian meal was served at the beginning of an American meal.
 The conflict of cultures was neutralized when first-generation Sicilian Americans took their place alongside other Americans in defense of the United States.

 Since many families had children away in foreign lands, I too wanted to go and have a look.
-At the age of sixteen, I was presented an opportunity to join Ringling Brothers and Barnum & Bailey Circus through a family friend who was already in the circus.
+At the age of sixteen, I was presented with an opportunity to join Ringling Brothers and Barnum & Bailey Circus through a family friend who was already in the circus.
 I pleaded with my father and, in a weak moment, he consented to let me go.
 I fancied myself the Sicilian version of Hedy Lamar and foresaw being discovered by a talent scout in my travels.
 The prospect of travel coupled with the adventure of becoming a circus performer was a dream beyond anything I could realize.
 I went to Sarasota, Florida, for training and tryouts.
 There I met the famous clown Emmett Kelly and the world-famous juggler Massimiliano Truzzi.
 I watched the Giustino Loyal family rehearse for their equestrian bareback acts and ate lunch in the commissary with the tattooed man and the snake lady.
 I was trained as a dancer for the show routines and apprenticed for low aerial work and horseback riding.
 (If it weren’t for the safety belt around my waist connected to a rope and pulley from the center of the arena, I would have had a one-act career.)
 I didn’t feel I was developing solo material, so I left the circus.
 After a brief stay in New York, I struck out again with my parents’ consent to explore California.
 I had just turned nineteen.

 Los Angeles was the most beautiful city I had ever seen with palm trees and adobe houses.
 Hollywood was like a small town.
 The weather was hot and suited me better than the weather on the East Coast.
 I would never return to New York, and my parents returned to Sicily.